Xilinx/Vitis-AI-Tutorials/Design_Tutorials/09-mnist_pyt/README.md

 1. Direct copy to SD Card:

-  + If the host machine has an SD card slot, insert the flashed SD card and when it is recognised you will see two volumes, BOOT and ROOTFS.
+  + If the host machine has an SD card slot, insert the flashed SD card and when it is recognized you will see two volumes, BOOT and ROOTFS.
 Navigate into the ROOTFS and then into the /home folder.
-Make the ./root folder writeable by issuing the command ``sudo chmod -R 777 root`` and then copy the entire `target_zcu102` folder from the host machine into the /home/root folder of the SD card.
+Make the ./root folder writeable using the ``sudo chmod -R 777 root`` command and then copy the entire `target_zcu102` folder from the host machine into the `/home/root` folder of the SD card.

   + Unmount both the BOOT and ROOTFS volumes from the host machine and then eject the SD Card from the host machine.

-2. With scp command:
+2. With the `scp` command:

   + If the target evaluation board is connected to the same network as the host machine, the `target_zcu102` folder can be copied using scp.